 Continued from Part 1…

-We were loaded onto a bus that drove us to Rancho Tierra Sagrada, a secluded beachfront nature reserve, in San Carlos, Baja California Sur, roughly an hour from the port of Cabo San Lucas.
+We were loaded onto a bus that drove us to Rancho Tierra Sagrada, a secluded beachfront nature reserve in San Carlos, Baja California Sur, roughly an hour from the port of Cabo San Lucas.
 It is here that Cabo Adventures operates their camel-riding tours, as well as ATV rides, swimming with dolphins, zip lines, and whale-watching experiences.
 But we were there for the camels, and they were not at all what I’d expected.

-The first questions that nearly everyone has asked me since the experience are whether the camels spit, and how they smelled.
-For starters, camels don’t technically spit; they huff. * That would be llamas that spit.
-The camels we encountered—most of which were ‘rescue’ camels, acquired from circuses across North America—were incredibly docile and sweet. ** Also, they were well-groomed and really didn’t smell like anything.
+The first questions that nearly everyone has asked me since the experience are whether the camels spit and how they smelled.
+For starters, camels don’t technically spit; they huff.
+That would be llamas that spit. *

-Our guide, Pato***, told us that Cabo Adventures had brought a Tuareg gentleman from North Africa to work as the camel wrangler; and that because Baja California Sur and the Sahara are both subtropical deserts at the same latitude, Dromedaries (Arabian one-humped camels, as opposed to the Asian two-humped Bactrian camels) are as ideally suited to the former as the latter.
-I found Pato’s camel factoids both interesting and informative; despite feeling a bit like being in school (albeit in a shady paddock just off a spectacular beach).
+Our guide, Pato, told us that Cabo Adventures had brought a Tuareg gentleman from North Africa to work as the camel wrangler and that because Baja California Sur and the Sahara are both subtropical deserts at the same latitude, Dromedaries (Arabian one-humped camels as opposed to the Asian two-humped Bactrian camels) are as ideally suited to the former as the latter.
+I found Pato’s camel factoids both interesting and informative despite feeling a bit like being in school (albeit in a shady paddock just off a spectacular beach). ***

 In retrospect, I’m pretty impressed by the amount of Trivial Pursuit fodder we gleaned in twenty or so minutes.
 For instance, camels have three eyelids, with their upper and lower eyelids (both of which have eyelashes), as well as a third that’s a thin membrane that allows them to see during sandstorms.
 Also, camels do not store water in their humps.
 Who knew?
 It turns out that the hump is where they store fat, allowing them to dissipate heat from everywhere else on their bodies.